 There’s a lot to work through here, so where do you start if you want to find or develop your own EA?
 Firstly, you’ll need to find a trading strategy that actually works, a strategy that has been proven to make profits relatively consistently over a long period of time.
 The strategy also has to be defined in terms that are strictly mechanical.
 If the strategy requires any sort of discretion on the part of the trader, or the rules become too complex – then it’s going to be extremely difficult to define a software program to emulate that strategy.

 You’ll then need to pick a trading platform.
-The term EA (short for Expert Advisor) is used by Metatrader for their trading platforms.
+The term EA is used by Metatrader for their trading platforms.
 There are other trading platforms though that have their own scripting languages which can also provide fully automated forex trading.
 If you’re a programmer or aren’t scared to try your hand at it, you can start to learn the scripting language and start developing the robot yourself.
-A better option is to find a programmer who is experienced in the platform scripting language that you’re interested in, and hire them to implement your strategy as an EA.
+A better option is to find a programmer who is experienced in the platform scripting language that you’re interested in and hire them to implement your strategy as an EA.

 In the world of automated forex trading, there is plenty to learn.
-If you’re looking to invest in an EA, then it’s wise to arm yourself with as much knowledge as possible so as to make you aware of all the potential rewards and pitfalls.
-In the next article I’ll cover the tips, tricks and problems in back testing a strategy.
+If you’re looking to invest in an Expert Advisors, then it’s wise to arm yourself with as much knowledge as possible so as to make you aware of all the potential rewards and pitfalls.

 Latest posts by admin (see all)